Blendify/blender-manual/trunk/blender_docs/manual/compositing/types/filter/blur_node.rst

 An example blend-file, in fact, the one used to create the image above, `is available here <https://wiki.blender.org/wiki/File:Manual-Node-Blur.blend>`__.
-The blend-file takes one image from the Render Layer node "Blurs" and blurs it while offsetting it *Translate* and then combining it *Alpha Over* to build up the progressive sequence of blurs.
+The blend-file takes one image from the Render Layer node "Blurs" and blurs it while offsetting its *Translate* and then combining its *Alpha Over* to build up the progressive sequence of blurs.
 Play with the Value and Multiply nodes to change the amount of blurring that each algorithm does.